Elangovan07/Loginpage/readme.txt

-To make this work u need to connect it to the database SQL (phpmyadmin);
+To make this work you need to connect it to the SQL database (phpmyadmin);

 with,